Saturday, 6 October 2018

 Stitches in Time) Thomas the Tank Engine’s Fat Controller (Sir Topham Hatt) was originally the “Fat Director” – a 20s caricature capitalist in a morning coat and top hat, grown fat on the profits of a private railway company.
 When the railways were reprivatised, why didn’t he revert to being a director?
 He's still an outdated stereotype.

 Caro wonders when a bowtie became a “dicky bow”?
 A dicky is a fake blouse consisting of a Mao collar and enough material to show under a V-necked jumper.
 It's a useful way of using up remnants, and will delude your friends that you own more blouses than you actually do.
-A “dicky bird” is what common people call a bird.
+A “dicky bird” is what vulgar people call a bird.

 Samantha says “I refuse to buy my grandchildren clothes covered in writing and logos”.
 She buys them clothes at Muji and Uniqlo.
-Sharon Definitely buys her daughter Madison pink T shirts that read “Little Lady” but also “Girls Can Do Anything”.
+Sharon Definitely buys her daughter (Madison) pink T shirts that read “Little Lady” but also “Girls Can Do Anything”.
 Her son Jayden dresses in scaled-down army uniform.

 Lower middle-class Jen Teale uses shoe deodorisers, Caro chucks smelly trainers, but Samantha insists on wearing them out.
-She may Google for an old-fashioned home remedy (baking soda) that doesn’t work.
+She may Google for an old-fashioned (cheap) home remedy (baking soda) that doesn’t work.

 “Dress for the job you want, not the job you have.”
 This advice made sense in the days (80s and earlier) when a secretary wore a blouse and skirt, while the lady boss wore a suit.